sdercolin/vlabeler/README.md

 4. Sometimes the window freezes unexpectedly.
 You can resize the window to refresh it.
 5. If all texts besides the menu bar are invisible, please try setting the environment variable `SKIKO_RENDER_API` to `SOFTWARE`.
+6. On some Linux distributions, the file dialogs may not work properly.
+In this case, you can enable a custom file dialog in `Settings` -> `Preferences` -> `Miscellaneous`.
+Please note that the custom file dialog may not be as powerful as the system file dialog.

 ### Localization help (besides code contributors)